Winans Obituaries and Burials

 Legacy.Com

 The legacy.com site preserves obituaries for millions of people, including more than a hundred Winans.
-They are available there free for 30 days.
+They are available there free for at least 30 days.
 Older archived obituaries may be obtained by paying a small fee.
-I'm including above one obituary from legacy.com which I found interesting for the long life of its subject.

 Winans Burials